Prefer to talk?

 Is it the right time to get a dedicated office?

-Starting a new business can be a daunting and a bit of a challenge for most, and it's certainly a time to watch the pennies.
-There are many businesses throughout the UK based at a director's home address rather than a dedicated office, and this can be more than fine.
-Not only does it help reduce the outgoing costs (shared phone lines, shared broadband, shared space and more), but it can also help the director spend more time in the business too.
+Many businesses throughout the UK are based at a director's home address rather than a dedicated office, which can be more than fine.
+Not only does it help reduce the outgoing costs (shared phone lines, shared broadband, shared space and more), but it can also help the director spend more time in the business.

 A Better Impression

-One of the key benefits from working from a dedicated office space rather than from home is the professional look it gives your business.
+One of the key benefits of working from a dedicated office space rather than from home is the professional look it gives your business.
 Inviting potential clients to your office can make the business seem more professional, making the client feel as though they can trust you more than they would someone working from home.
-Some clients may even prefer to see this kind of setup as it gives the impression that you're here to stay and not disappear.

-Of course, you could also look at a virtual office address, which you can use on the public record.
+Of course, if youre not ready to take the plunge with an office yet, you could also look at a virtual office address, which you can use on the public record.
 Although there's a fee for this, you may find it well worth it for your business as it can portray a professional look.

 Productivity

-If you're feeling stressed out at home from harsh deadlines or being bombarded with emails, it's easy to switch off.
+If you're feeling stressed out at home from harsh deadlines or being bombarded with emails from clients, it's easy to switch off.
 You could pour a nice cup of tea, flick the TV on and relax for a short period to help you get your head back in the game.
 But it's a bit too easy, isn't it?

 Interaction and Networking

 One major advantage of working from a dedicated premises is the opportunity to interact with other businesses and use it as a networking opportunity.
-With many small businesses and start-ups preferring the shared office set up (either from hot desking, or renting an office in a larger builder), it presents a great starting point to build your network.
+Many small businesses and start-ups prefer the shared office setup (either from hot desking or renting an office in a larger builder), and it presents a great starting point for building your network.

-Chances are, you'll find businesses from all sorts of industries, which, depending on your own products and services, could give you a good boost, or just help you learn invaluable information to help grow your business.
+Chances are, you'll find businesses from all sorts of industries, which, depending on your products and services, could give you a good boost or just help you learn invaluable information to help grow your business.

 Group gathered around a laptop